What is the Lifelong Loan Entitlement (LLE)?

 The new LLE will cover four years of education, adding an extra year of study to the current student finance system.

-Under the current Student Loan system, the Equivalent or Lower Qualification (ELQ) rule means that you can not get funding for a qualification at the same level or lower as your highest qualification.
+Under the current Student Loan system, the Equivalent or Lower Qualification (ELQ) rule means that you cannot get funding for a qualification at the same level or lower as your highest qualification.

-For example, from 2025 onwards, you could complete a degree in marketing using the LLE and, after five years of working, use your remaining LLE to fund retraining as a programmer by taking level 4,5 or 6 courses.
-Under the current system, no funding would be available to retrain unless you took a master’s degree and used a Master’s Loan.
+For example, from 2027 onwards, you could use the LLE to complete a degree in marketing and, after five years of working, use your remaining LLE to fund retraining as a programmer by taking level 4, 5, or 6 courses.

-Another difference is that short courses will be eligible for funding.
-The government will work with higher education providers to offer modular courses that can be stacked to build complete qualifications.
+The government plans to work with higher education providers to offer modular courses that can be stacked to create complete qualifications.

 How Much Finance Will Be Available From the Lifelong Loan Entitlement?

-From 2025, everyone between 18 and 60 will have access to a dashboard showing them how much LLE they have available and the courses that are eligible for funding.
 UK adults will be able to use the equivalent of 4 years of full-time study tuition on a broader range of eligible courses.
-At today’s tuition fee cap, this equates to £37,000 for courses at Levels 4, 5 and 6.
+At today’s tuition fee cap, this equates to £38,140 for courses at Levels 4, 5 and 6.

 Who Will Be Eligible for LLE?